 Students transferring to HCC who have been enrolled in another nursing program must be enrolled as an HCC student, complete the Supplemental Application for Selective Admissions Programs form, and submit transcripts from other colleges attended by the established deadline dates.
 A transfer evaluation will be done on all transcripts by the Office of Admissions and Registration to determine which courses a student may transfer to HCC for credit.
 Science courses that are older than seven years must be repeated.
-In addition to the transfer evaluation, the student's transcript will be forwarded to the Director, Nursing and Health Sciences Division for an additional evaluation.
-An interview with the Director, Nursing and Health Sciences Division and a reference check from the student's previous nursing program may be required.
+In addition to the transfer evaluation, the student's transcript will be forwarded to the Director, Nursing Division for an additional evaluation.
+An interview with the Director, Nursing Division and a reference check from the student's previous nursing program may be required.
 A decision is then made by the Director as to whether the student will be admitted to the nursing program.
-Any decision made by the Director, Nursing and Health Sciences Division is considered final.